top of page

 The adjective 'candid' has its origins in the Latin word 'candidus,' which means 'white' or 'shining.'
 Over time, it evolved to signify a person who is open, honest, and straightforward in their communication or behavior, much like a pure and shining light.
 'Candid' describes individuals who do not hide their true thoughts or feelings, and its etymology reflects this transparency and purity of expression.
 It emphasizes the idea of being forthright and unreserved, making it a fitting term to describe someone who speaks or acts with honesty and without deceit.

-Find the meaning of candid
+Find the correct meaning of the adjective candid:

 Try Again!